s-baumann/PivotTables.jl/README.md

 Data is embedded directly into the HTML file as JSON within `<script>` tags.

-**Advantages:**
-- Single self-contained HTML file
-- Often slightly more compact than CSV for complex data structures
-- Preserves data types more reliably
-- Works when opened directly in a browser

-**Disadvantages:**
-- Large datasets result in very large HTML files
-- May be slower to parse than CSV for simple tabular data

 **Usage:**
 ```julia
 page = JSPlotPage(dataframes, plots, dataformat=:json_embedded)